soderlind/acf-field-date-time-picker/readme.txt

 The Date and Time Picker field is saved as an UNIX timestamp.
 Use the PHP [date](http://php.net/manual/en/function.date.php) function when you use it in your theme.

 == Changelog ==
+= 2.0.8 =
+* Adds option to store the date and time field as a UNIX timestamp or not.
 = 2.0.7 =
 * Bug fix.
 2.0.6 assumed that the stored date and time was in UNIX timestamp format.
 2.0.7 will check and only convert if the date and time is.
 = 2.0.6 =